Luis Iribarren

-Luis Iribarren Cavanilles (19 February 1902 – 4 May 1984) was a Spanish football player and manager who managed the Spain national football team in four matches between 1953 and 1954.
+Luis Iribarren Cavanilles (19 February 1902 – 4 May 1984) was a Spanish football player and manager who managed the Spain national team in four matches between 1953 and 1954.

-Iribarren's first match in charge was a friendly against Sweden, which ended in a 2-2 draw.
+Iribarren's first match in charge was a friendly against Sweden, which ended in a 2–2 draw.
 Iribarren then oversaw Spain's 1954 FIFA World Cup qualification matches against Turkey.
-Spain won the first leg of the tie 4-1 in Madrid on 6 January 1954, but lost the return match 1-0 in Istanbul on 14 March 1954.
+Spain won the first leg of the tie 4–1 in Madrid on 6 January 1954, but lost the return match 1–0 in Istanbul on 14 March 1954.
 As goal difference had not yet been introduced by FIFA, a play-off match was required, which took place at the Stadio Olimpico in Rome on 17 March 1954.
-The match ended in a 2-2 draw, with Turkey advancing after drawing of lots.
+The match ended in a 2–2 draw, with Turkey advancing after lots were drawn.

 Iribarren was a qualified dentist and the younger brother of the notable civil engineer, Ramón Iribarren.